laminas/laminas-cache/docs/book/psr6.md

 Attempting to use an unsupported adapter will throw an exception implementing `Psr\Cache\CacheException`.

-The `Zend\Cache\Psr\CacheItemPoolAdapter` adapter doesn't support driver deferred saves, so cache items are saved on destruct or on explicit `commit()` call.
+The `Zend\Cache\Psr\CacheItemPool\CacheItemPoolAdapter` adapter doesn't support driver deferred saves, so cache items are saved on destruct or on explicit `commit()` call.

 ### Quirks